 bind - split-window -v

-# move status bar to the top of the terminal (bottom is default)
+# move status bar to top of terminal

 set-option -g status-position top